Sireesha444/LoginPortal/replit.md

-# EduConnect - Student-Company Matching Platform
+# Oppliv - Student-Company Matching Platform

 ## Overview

-EduConnect is a web application designed to connect students with companies, facilitating networking and career opportunities.
+Oppliv is a web application designed to connect students with companies, facilitating networking and career opportunities.
 The platform provides separate authentication systems for students and companies, with a modern React frontend and an Express.js backend.
 The application uses a full-stack TypeScript architecture with PostgreSQL as the primary database, implementing secure authentication through both custom login systems and Replit's OAuth integration.

 ## User Preferences